marcoalopez/OUTCROPproject/website_source.md

 ## Codes released

-[PyRockWave](https://github.com/marcoalopez/PyRockWave) (**in development**): a tool for the analysis of elastic properties of rocks and minerals and modelling wave speeds based on physical properties (elastic tensor, density, crystal preferred orientation) and averaging schemes
+[PyRockWave](https://github.com/marcoalopez/PyRockWave) (**in development**): a Python-based tool for the analysis of elastic properties of rocks and minerals and modelling wave speeds based on physical properties (elastic tensor, density, crystal preferred orientation) and averaging schemes

 more info: https://github.com/marcoalopez/PyRockWave